Ayokunlewaakinnawo/keycloak-auth/README.md

-# Vox-Authentication-Service
+# Authentication-Service

 ### **Prerequisite**
-Ensure this; https://github.com/vox-technologies/Vox-Postgresql-Service is already setup and running.
+Ensure this; is already setup and running.

 ### VARIABLES
 The file `.env-example` contains all the dynamic variables.